 Blek Le Rat

 Blek Le Rat has been cited by Banksy as a key early influence.
 You can see this in the work of Blek Le Rat but is Blek really Banksy?
 Certainly their styles are similar.
 They also could both be seen as pioneers of the single layered stencil form which made Banksy so famous.
-The truth however is that Blek older and has been around on the scene a lot longer.
+The truth however is that Blek is older and has been around on the scene a lot longer.
 We also know for certain that Banksy is from the Bristol area and not France.
 However it’s easy to see how his work is an influence.
 Banksy of course went through a whole phase of painting rats all around the place.
 A homage to Blek Le Rat perhaps or Blek himself?

 The Banksy Collective

 And so we come back to the idea of the collective.
 A veritable Borg of Banksy’s all contributing to the greater good.
 Perhaps the head of the collective was once Del Naja.
-Maybe the likes of Gunningham, Brainwash and yes even Le Rat might be a part of it these days.
+Maybe the likes of Gunningham, Brainwash and yes even Le Rat might be a part of it.
 Something we do know is that the big shows such as Dismaland and the Bristol Museum were collaborative efforts.
 We also had the hint in terms of how Banksy might use other to help create his work from Exit Through the Gift Shop.

 That said it’s also fairly likely that Banksy still creates solo pieces though some of the stunts he pulls off really does require a team.
 There’s also a mixture of styles that Banksy uses in his work.
 The first and most obvious is the famous single layer stencil technique which is so recognisable.
 That said he has also produced work such as ‘Devolved Parliament‘ which is a large scale fine oil painting.
 It’s perfectly possible that another artist produced this from an original idea by Banksy.
 The style is just so different.